AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `product_data_storage` (local storage)

-Stores configuration for product data related to Recently Viewed / Compared Products.
+Stores configuration for product data used to use "Recently Viewed" and "Compare Products" functions.
+Stores a user's specific settings (for example, if they have recently viewed a product or compared products).

 - Is Secure?
 No
 - HTTP Only: No